 We have gone the extra mile in keeping our clients as well as our crew as safe as they can be.
 Our movers are now required to cover their faces and hands with masks and gloves.
 The trucks and the equipment are disinfected every day, and the storage units have sanitizers.

 So, if your long-distance relocation is just around the corner and you managed to find a job before moving to another state, use the present circumstances to your advantage to reduce costs when moving.
-For example, you can spend time searching for cost-effective auto shipping services in case you have to transport your car across the country.
+For example, you can find free boxes and other packing materials for moving or spend time searching for cost-effective auto shipping services in case you have to transport your car across the country.
 Don’t worry about how to cope with stress when moving, occupy your thoughts with other things because this might be the best time of the year to move.
 Self-isolation could also be a great time to check the safety of your future neighborhood if you’re relocating to the suburbs and create a household inventory list of the items you wish to relocate after we weather this storm together.
 In case you’re relocating something valuable, make sure you get some moving insurance for it and to create a photo inventory for it.